Choosing the Right Airbrush Compressor

 First and Foremost, Choose a Silent Airbrush Compressor

-The air compressors you can find in hardware stores (Lowe’s, The Home Depot, etc…) are typically very loud: nearly 90 dB (decibels), which is about the same noise level as a lawnmower.
-They are primarily intended for inflating tires, sandblasting, or to be used with a stapling gun.
+Air compressors commonly found in hardware stores such as Lowe’s or The Home Depot can be very loud at nearly 90 dB – about the same noise as a lawnmower.
+These compressors are primarily used for inflating tires, sandblasting, or operating a stapling gun.

-Oil-filled compressors are quieter than oil-less compressors because there isn’t going to be as much friction on the pistons thanks to the lubrication of the oil.
-They generally top out around 40 – 45 dB, which is around the same as a refrigerator.
-Oil-filled compressors are however quite expensive, and just like a car, you have to check the oil level regularly and add oil to the sump once in a while.
-Moreover, it is best to install a coalescing filter to prevent oil from coming through your airbrush and mixing with your mediums, especially if you are using edible ink for cake decorating with edible ink!
+Oil-filled compressors are quieter than oil-free models due to the lubrication provided by the oil, which reduces friction on the pistons.
+They generally top out around 40 – 45 dB, which is roughly equivalent to the noise of a refrigerator.
+However, Oil-filled compressors are quite expensive, and just like a car, you have to check the oil level regularly and add oil to the sump once in a while.
+It is also recommended to install a coalescing filter to prevent oil from contaminating your airbrush and mixing with your mediums, especially if you are using edible ink for cake decorating.

 How Much Airflow and Air Pressure Do You Need?

-But it is also important to consider the pressure that the air is built up to.
 Air pressure is measured in psi (pounds per square inch), and the recommended value is anywhere between 10 – 60 psi depending on the viscosity of the airbrush paint being sprayed.
 Thin paints typically require low pressure (10-20 psi) while thicker, more viscous paints may require higher pressure (40-60 psi).

 Since most airbrush compressors come with an air regulator that allows you to adjust air pressure, it is best to get a compressor that will give you at least 60 psi.
 It will give you room to experiment with psi settings.